jihunni/Chemoinformatics/README.md

     - Although 3D position of a simple molecule can calculated with VSEPR, it is not accurate for complex atom.
 Atomic position in 3D requires the sophisticate calculation with quantum chemistry.
 - ChEMBL database
   - chmicals with biological reacticity
+- Quantum chemistry structures and properties of 134 kilo molecules